counterbeing/bucketlister/README.md

 ## API, There Is One
 But there's no documentation on it yet.
 The front end is built on backbone, then backend on rails.
 The point of this is mostly that you can use whatever of your own data, wherever you want on the internet.
 At some point soon, all accounts will have API keys, allowing them to retrieve JSON.

 This was one of the main reasons I felt we needed a new bucket list app.
 I don't want my life goals to be just listed on someone else's site.
-I wnant ot be able to embed them wherever.
+I want ot be able to embed them wherever.

 ## Support
 If you run into issues, I'd love to know about them.
-Feel free to shoot me an email at <a href="mailto:cory@counterbeing.com">cory@counterbeing.com</a> and I'll see what I can do.
+Feel free to shoot me an email at <a href="mailto:cory@counterbeing.com">cory@counterbeing.com</a> and I'll see what I can do, but if you feel like being super cool please create [an issue on github](https://github.com/counterbeing/bucketlister/issues).

 ## Github Info